nextcloud/context_chat_backend/readme.markdown

 2. Install this backend app (Context Chat Backend: https://apps.nextcloud.com/apps/context_chat_backend) from the "External Apps" page
 3. Start using Context Chat from the Assistant UI

+> [!NOTE]
+> Ensure docker is installed and the Nextcloud's web server user has access to `/var/run/docker.sock`, the docker socket.
+> Mount the docker.sock in the Nextcloud container if you happen to use a containerized install of Nextcloud and ensure correct permissions for the web server user to access it.
+> See 4th point in [Complex Install (with docker)](#complex-install-with-docker) on how to do this

 ## Complex Install (without docker)

 1. `python -m venv .venv`